Art

 (Credit: Isaiah Winters, 2025)

-Alaka'i 1777 is an immersive sound installation that reconstructs the lost song culture of the Kauaʻi ʻōʻō (kuh-wai-ee oh-oh), an extinct Hawaiian bird, by weaving together archival recordings with interacting artificial agents.
-1777 is the last year that the Alaka'i swamp, the Kauaʻi ʻōʻō's ancestral habitat, was unaffected by European contact.
-Using a mathematical model of the avian vocal organ (the syrinx), trained on the few surviving recordings of the species, the work generates imagined songs—speculative echoes of what the Kauaʻi ʻōʻō's vocal repertoire may have been before population decline erased its complexity.
-As species dwindle, their songs, like human languages, become simpler and less varied, fading with each generation.
-To give listeners a deeper sense of this lost world, the entire soundscape is slowed down, allowing them to experience the songs as the original inhabitants of Alaka'i may have perceived them.
+Alakaʻi 1777 is an immersive audiovisual installation that reconstructs the lost song culture of the Kauaʻi ʻōʻō, an extinct Hawaiian bird once native to the Alakaʻi swamp.
+The work is inspired by a simple premise—when populations collapse, so do their learned traditions and vocal cultures that have built up over generations.
+In Alakaʻi 1777, interacting artificial agents sing from a mathematical model of the avian vocal organ (the syrinx), trained on the few surviving recordings of the species.
+These voices are nestled within site-specific ecological data from the ʻōʻō’s last known habitat: LiDAR scans of the forest, spatial audio recordings of the dawn chorus, and urbanization histories rendered as sound and image.
+To give listeners a deeper sense of this lost world, the entire soundscape is slowed down, allowing them to experience the songs as the original inhabitants of Alakaʻi may have perceived them.
 Within this expanded space, artificial agents act as spectral ancestors, engaging in a dynamic, multi-layered dialogue with real Kauaʻi ʻōʻō recordings, offering a glimpse into a richer, more intricate soundscape that vanished long before the last bird fell silent.

 - Reforesters Laboratory, 24.2-channel audio (Brooklyn, June 21-22, 2025)

-Made possible by the Cultural Evolution Society, the Diverse Intelligences Summer Institute, Cornell's Macaulay Library, and NEW INC.
+Made possible by the Augustine Foundation, Cultural Evolution Society, the Diverse Intelligences Summer Institute, Cornell's Macaulay Library, and NEW INC.

 Deep Listening for Nonhuman Perspective-Taking (Workshop, 2024)